How To Use Ginger As a Medicine For Great Health

 2 .
 Reduces nausea and vomiting

 Recent studies show that ginger is very effective in preventing nausea, especially seasickness.
 Ginger has a great effect that has been proven to be very effective in preventing vomiting during pregnancy.
 Compared with conventional drugs that may harm the fetus, ginger is safe to use without side effects and you need a relatively small amount of it.
+Ginger is also one of the natural remedies for dry heaving.

 If you suffer from arthritis pain in the knees, consuming ginger on a daily basis can definitely help.
 Ginger contains powerful anti-inflammatory substances called gingerols.
 These have been tested in various research of rheumatic diseases such as osteoarthritis or rheumatoid arthritis.
 The participants in the research reported a gradual reduction of pain, improving agility and movement and reduction in swelling when using ginger regularly.
 Find here more anti inflammatory foods.